-The daily active users or DAUs is one of the most-used and important metrics for social media companies such as Facebook, Twitter, Pinterest, Snap and Weibo.
+The daily active users or DAUs are one of the most used and important metrics for social media platforms such as Facebook, Twitter, Pinterest, Snap, and Weibo.

 The purpose of the DAU metric is to measure users’ engagement and activities on social media platforms.

-As most social media companies depend on advertisement revenue, the higher the DAU figure, the more revenue they will make.
+As most social media companies depend on advertising revenue, the higher the DAU figure, the more revenue they will make.

 A decline in the DAU figure on a consistent basis will almost always spell disaster for these companies and hence, the stock prices.

 Therefore, in this article, we are going to examine and compare the DAU metrics of Facebook, Snap, Twitter and Weibo.

 For your information, Pinterest does not specifically publish a DAU figure.